-Young people in BiH mostly take out loans that are in BiH with high interest rates in order to buy an apartment and become independent, and apartment prices are rising.
+Young people in BiH mostly take out loans that are with high interest rates in BiH to buy apartments and become independent, while apartment prices are rising.

 At the official website of the Ministry of Communal Economy, Infrastructure, Physical Planning, Construction and Environmental Protection of the Sarajevo Canton, a public call has been published for young people to buy an apartment at a lower price than the market price.
 This is made possible by the model of pre-investment in incentive housing, which has been implemented by the Government of Sarajevo Canton since 2022, with the aim of helping young people solve their housing issues.
 Persons with residence in the Sarajevo Canton, aged 18 to 38, who have not resolved their housing issue will be able to apply for the public call.

 1. Purpose and goal of the research:

 Customer satisfaction surveys are conducted to provide information on the extent to which the quality of public administration work meets the needs of users.
 Thus, the research is used as a tool to examine the strengths and weaknesses of public administration bodies and identify areas that need to be developed and improved.
 However, the purpose of this research is much broader because research results can also be used for research - the extent to which research results are used in political and business decision making, research and education, and media communication.
 The results of such an analysis can then be used by public authorities to formulate actions that could be taken to improve and promote their work.